Nam Koo Terrace: Folklore

 Colloquially referred to as a 'Haunted House', the mansion has been attached with a certain conjectural element of mystery and esoteric connotation.

 The 'ghosts' of women, who are said to have died in the time Nam Koo Terrace allegedly served as a Japanese military brothel; are claimed to have been witnessed at several different points in the building.
 Accounts of hearing cries and screams from these said comfort women, have long been circulated by the supernatural rumour mill and have subsequently furthered Nam Koo Terrace's reputation for being a place of paranormal interest.

 People have also reported seeing "ghostly flames" in the house.
 However, as Nam Koo Terrace was frequented often by Hong Kong's squatting community, these apparitions were most likely the result of actual fires lit by local vagrants using the site for shelter.

 On 30 November 2003, Oriental Daily, as well as many other local Hong Kong newspapers; covered a story about a group of eight middle school students who attempted to stay overnight on the Nam Koo Terrace property.
 It was said the students wanted to catch a glimpse of the supernatural 'ghosts' that have long been rumoured to reside in the historical building.
 According to the report, three of the female students were seen to have become emotionally unstable, claiming to have been assailed by a ghostly visitant.
 Later, police sent the three girls to hospital to receive psychiatric treatment.
 In the days following, local people in Hong Kong thronged to Nam Koo Terrace en masse and the house continued to dominate the headlines of daily newspapers for some time.

 Popular culture

 Trademark, a German music trio, filmed the music video of their song I'll Be There For You in this house.

+Jen Sookfong Lee’s 2025 novel, “A Hunger We Pass Down”, features the mansion prominently in the storyline.